General Information

 To sustain good academic standing at the graduate level, a cumulative grade point average of 3.000 for 6000-level course work is required.
 The cumulative grade point average is computed by dividing the total number of grade points earned in the 6000-level courses, by the total number of semester hours attempted in those courses.
 No more than two courses with grades of “C” can count toward graduation requirements.
 A grade lower than a “C” (e.g. “C-”) is not counted toward degree requirements but is included in the cumulative grade point average.

 Students with deficient grades and who are no longer in Good Standing have the option of improving a grade earned in a course at Regis University by repeating the same course at Regis University.
 Information regarding the Repeat Grade Improvement Option can be found in the General Information section of this Catalog.
-Students should discuss these options with their academic success coach.
+Students should discuss these options with their advisor.

 Warning